-- A unique level of independence: As a fellow, you’ll be appointed as a lecturer in the Division of Surgical Oncology in the U-M Department of Surgery.
+- A unique level of independence: As a fellow, you’ll be appointed as an instructor in the Division of Surgical Oncology in the U-M Department of Surgery.
 Accordingly, you will be given the opportunity to have independent, yet mentored, clinical time.
 This preparation is invaluable in preparing for the next step in your career.

 - Well-rounded training: In additional to surgical training, fellows rotate through subspecialty clinics, including medical oncology, breast cancer genetics, reconstructive surgery, breast imaging, pathology, psycho-oncology, fertility preservation, rehabilitative medicine and survivorship, with additional opportunities to participate in our outreach clinic in Flint, Mich.
 Fellows will also learn skills to support patients through experiences with outreach and advocacy.
 Understanding the care of the whole patient is a critical educational mission.

 - Wide range of academic opportunities: From basic science to outcomes research, fellows have their pick of academic development opportunities, including support to attend regional and national meetings.
 Furthermore, fellows have the chance to participate in the medical school curriculum helping to teach medical students and residents.

 Fellows join a high-performing multidisciplinary team at the U-M Rogel Cancer Center, a National Cancer Institute “comprehensive” designee.
 Clinical learning experiences include:

 - Participation in the weekly Multidisciplinary Tumor Board.